 Can CBD be used with other medications?

-CBD may in some circumstances be used with other medications, although CBD may also have negative interactions with other medications.
-Therefore, it is essential that you first consult a healthcare professional and do your research before mixing any kind of drugs or medications.
+CBD may, in some circumstances, be used with other medications, although CBD may also have negative interactions with other medications.
+Therefore, it is essential that you first consult a healthcare professional and do your research before mixing any kind of drug or medication.

 Is CBD addictive?